Our southern terminus, Matlock Platform 2 operates alongside the main line run by East Midland Trains, whose termination point is Matlock Platform 1.

 Public toilets (fee payable) are available adjacent to the Bus Station.

-Alongside the entrance to Platform 1 you will find Peak Rail’s gift shop/Tourist Information centre and Bill Hudson Transport Books, specialists in railway literature.
+Alongside the entrance to Platform 1 you will find Peak Rail’s gift shop and Tourist Information centre.

 When it was originally opened by the Manchester, Buxton and Midlands Junction Railway in 1849, Matlock Station was known as Matlock Bridge.
 The station buildings, designed by Sir Joseph Paxton who also designed the Crystal Palace in London, were opened in 1850.
 The adjacent station master’s house again designed by Paxton was built in 1853/4.
 The station is now Grade 2 listed.